Lemon Law in Mississippi

-When you have determined that you may have purchased a lemon and have not been satisfied with the response from the manufacturer, you'll need to submit a complaint form to the Consumer Protection Division.
+When you have determined that you may have purchased a lemon and have not been satisfied with the response from the manufacturer, you'll need to submit a complaint form to the Consumer Services Division.
 Once you complete this form, attach copies of all your documentation and mail them to:

 Consumer Services Division